OpenSlides/openslides-backend/docs/actions/committee.update.md

 - Group A: The user needs the CML `can_manage` or the OML `can_manage_organization`
 - Group B: The user needs the OML `can_manage_organization` or the CML `can_manage` for all target committees that were added/removed from the list
 - Group C: The user needs the OML `can_manage_organization` or the CML `can_manage` for a committee that is an _ancestor_ of the intended child committee and either the intended parent committee or one of its ancestors.
 Only organization managers may set this field to `None`.
+- Group D: Like group A, except if `organization/restrict_editing_same_level_committee_admins` is true, the CML requirement will be further restricted to ancestor committee `can_manage`CMLs only.
+Users with no other admin permission than that of the edited committee will therefore not be allowed.